 Despite their undeniably large part in the U.S. workforce, the Global Reporting Initiative found that only 10% of SMEs conduct annual sustainability reports (GRI, 2016).
 As such, SMEs are not reaping the same CSR benefits as those that have strategically implemented and publicly report their philanthropic initiatives.

-In 2020, CSR will continue to evolve strategically for SMEs as they too will benefit their communities and help solve social issues while, in turn, more successfully achieving their organizational objectives.
+CSR will continue to evolve strategically for SMEs as they too will benefit their communities and help solve social issues while, in turn, more successfully achieving their organizational objectives.

 Bowen, H. R. (1953).
 Social responsibilities of the businessman.
 New York, NY: Harper & Row.

 Business Roundtable.
 (2019, August 19).
 Statement on the purpose of a corporation.
 Retrieved from https://opportunity.businessroundtable.org/wp-content/uploads/2019/12/BRTStatement-on-the-purpose-of-a-Corporation-with-Signatures.pdf

 Carroll, A. B. (1999).
 Corporate social responsibility: Evolution of a definitional construct.
 Business & Society, 38(3), 268–295.
 Retrieved from https://doi.org/10.1177/000765039903800303

 Chase, L., Karim, S., & Rangan, K. (2015).
 The truth about CSR.
 Harvard Business Review.
 Retrieved from https://hbr.org/2015/01/the-truth-about-csr